 Position a rack in the lower third of the oven and preheat to 350 degrees F. Butter the bottoms and sides of 2 round 9-inch cake pans.
 Dust the pans with some flour and tap out the excess.
 Set the pans aside.

-Place the four, 2/3 cup of cocoa powder, baking soda, salt and cornstarch in a medium-size bowl and sift it together into a large bowl.
+Place the flour, 2/3 cup of cocoa powder, baking soda, salt and cornstarch in a medium-size bowl and sift it together into a large bowl.

 Place the buttermilk, oil, eggs, granulated sugar and vanilla in a medium-size bowl and whisk to combine well.